No Products in the Cart

 The first step is choosing the right location.
 If the option is available to locate the arena on a high point or an area that already drains well, you can avoid many drainage problems in the future.
 Of coarse for many properties this isn’t always possible.
 The project pictured above is a great example of this.
 There was only room for the arena in one location and that area received a lot of run off during a big rain.
 They had to take extra steps to divert water around the arena so that it could handle a big rain with out problems.
 Keep in mind when you select the site that their may be unique drainage issues to address that are specific to that location.

 Once a location is selected the next step is to design a drainage system that can effectively evacuate water off and away from the arena.
-We’ll go over the basics here but because each site will have unique issues, you may want to hire an expert to make sure you’re coving your bases.
+Because each site will have unique issues, you may want to hire an expert to make sure you’re coving your bases.
 Indoor arenas like this one are a little easier because the structure will keep it dry but you still want to make sure that run-off isn’t coming in from outside.
 For the rest of this section we’ll be talking about drainage for outdoor arenas.

 Once a proper grade is achieved then drains will need to be installed along the sided of the arena to collect the water and take it away.
 In some situations you may want to consider a herringbone drain design.
 This would have drains running underneath the sublayers of the arena footing that feed into a main line that runs down the center.
 A herringbone design may be necessary if there is concern of water coming up from underneath the base layer when the ground is saturated or if there is concern that the arena won’t drain effectively enough with drains on the outside.
 This is the kind of thing that you’ll want to have a professional look at with you.